ZainAmin/ANZapp/README.md

 # ANZapp
-ANZapp VLC is an open source cross-platform multimedia player that plays most of the multimedia files including DVDs, Audio CDs and VCDs.
+ANZapp VLC is an open source windows-platform multimedia player application that plays most of the multimedia files including DVDs, Audio CDs and VCDs.